 The ‘Farm Safety Live’ event aims to bring something different every year.
 The focus of this year’s live and interactive demonstrations is pledging to make changes on the farm, in the areas of vehicle safety, machinery safety, Livestock safety and safety when working at heights.

 FRS, FBD Insurance and the HSA along with our hosts ‘The Tullamore Show’ want people to make a pledge to change the way they approach machinery, change the way they handle their livestock, change how they deal with working at heights and commit to make changes and introduce safety measures on their farms.

-Regrettably the overall fatality statistics have not been improving with the main culprits stemming from machinery, tractors, vehicles and livestock, with the young and elderly proving to be the main victims.
+Sadly, the farming sector is still coming out on top for having the most fatalities each year in Ireland.
+Overall fatality statistics have not been improving, with most accidents occurring from machinery, tractors, vehicles and livestock, and with the young and elderly proving to be the main victims.